apache/nuttx/configs/sama5d4-ek/README.txt

        If you don't plan on using the debug features, then by all means disable this feature and save 16KiB of RAM!

+       NOTE: There is an issue with capturing data in the RAMLOG:  If the system crashes, all of the crash dump information will into the RAMLOG and you will be unable to access it!
+You can tell that the system has crashed because (a) it will be unresponsive and (b) the RED LED will be blinking at about 2Hz.

+       That is another good reason to disable the RAMLOG!

     5. This configuration executes out of SDRAM flash and is loaded into SDRAM from NAND, Serial DataFlash, SD card or from a TFTPC sever via